fockspaces/-remote-assignments/Week-4/Readme.md

 - [x]  welcome message with req.flash
 - [ ]  password hash (with bcrypt)
 - [x]  check if account has been registered
-- [ ]  list all of the accoounts and delete button
 - [x]  req.session restore
 - [x]  textarea偵測換行